The Navarro Conjecture for the alternating groups: Introduction

 In Section~\ref{sec:local}, after studying the representation theory of the alternating subgroup of a direct product of groups contained in some symmetric group, we describe the action of automorphisms on {$\Irr_{p'}(\operatorname{N}_{\Alt_n}(P))$}.

 In Section~\ref{sec:global}, we describe the action of Navarro automorphisms on $\Irr_{p'}(\Alt_n)$.
 To this end, we obtain an explicit formula for the diagonal hook lengths of a symmetric partition of $n$ in terms of the diagonal hooks of the $p$-core and $p$-quotient.
-Many partition-theoretic questions about Ramanujan-type congruences, monotonicity and the Durfee square can be answered using the relationship between a partition and its $p$-core and $p$-quotient (see for example the work of F. Garvan, D. Kim and D. Stanton \cite{GarvanKimStanton}), and these results are of independent interest.
+These results are of independent interest : many partition-theoretic questions about Ramanujan-type congruences, monotonicity and the Durfee square can be answered using the relationship between a partition and its $p$-core and $p$-quotient (see for example the work of F. Garvan, D. Kim and D. Stanton \cite{GarvanKimStanton}).

-Finally, we prove in Section~\ref{sec:preuve} the Navarro conjecture for the alternating groups whenever $p$ is an odd prime number.
+Finally, Section~\ref{sec:preuve} and 6 are devoted to the proof of the Navarro conjecture and its blockwise version for the alternating groups with no condition over the prime $p$.